mattmattheisen/small-cap-lab/USER_MANUAL.md

 ## Download This Manual

-Click the **"📥 Download User Manual"** button in the sidebar to save this guide as a PDF for offline reference.
+Click the **"Download User Manual"** button in the sidebar to save this guide as a PDF for offline reference.

 ---